June 8, 2020

 So what causes these errors?
 Let’s find out.

-Getting a 403 Error message in the middle of development might seem disturbing.
+Getting a 403 Error in the middle of development might seem disturbing.
 But before we can fix it, we need to know about the actual reason causing it.
-The simple reason why we are seeing this error is because you are trying to access something you don’t have the permission to.
+The simple reason why we are seeing this error is that you are trying to access something you don’t have the permission to.
 Throwing a 403 forbidden error is your website’s way of stating that you don’t have enough permissions to proceed further.

 This error is basically due to:

 That said, let’s have a quick look at how you can make it disappear.

 Now that we know the various factors causing the error, it is time to look at how to get rid of it.
 The steps mentioned here mainly focus on WordPress, but they can be applied to other websites as well.
 Let’s go through some of the steps involved: